Aloysius Parker

-Aloysius "Nosey" Parker is a fictional character introduced in the British 1960s Supermarionation television series Thunderbirds, who also appears in the film sequels Thunderbirds Are Go (1966) and Thunderbird 6 (1968) and the 2004 live-action adaptation Thunderbirds.
+Aloysius "Nosey" Parker is a fictional character.
+Introduced in the British 1960s Supermarionation television series Thunderbirds, he also appears in the film sequels Thunderbirds Are Go (1966) and Thunderbird 6 (1968) and the 2004 live-action adaptation Thunderbirds.
 He is the butler and chauffeur to Lady Penelope Creighton-Ward and, like her, a field agent of the secret organisation International Rescue.

 The puppet character of the TV series and first two films was voiced by David Graham.
 In the live-action film, Parker is portrayed by Ron Cook.
 Graham reprised his role for the series Thunderbirds Are Go, which first aired in the UK in 2015.

 The character is known for hypercorrecting his Cockney speech and often using the phrase "Yes, M'Lady" to acknowledge Penelope's orders.

 Development

 Although Lady Penelope and Parker were among the first characters to be developed, neither was conceived as a central character.
 The inspiration for Parker came from director David Elliott, who had been reading a spy novel about a safecracker who unwittingly becomes a government agent.
 The character's Cockney speech (dubbed "Parkerese" by Graham and series creator Gerry Anderson) was based on the voice of a wine waiter at the Kings Arms in Cookham, Berkshire, which was regularly visited by members of the crew.
 Anderson said that Arthur, who was once in the service of Elizabeth II at Windsor Castle, spoke with a "warm patter, dropping his 'aitches' and putting them back in the wrong places, and this intrigued me ...
 I thought [his] voice would be perfect."
 He therefore had Graham dine at the establishment to learn the style.
 Anderson did not inform Arthur of his contribution to Parker's characterisation, worried that he would dislike the public recognition that it might bring if it became widely known.

 The look of the character was based mainly on comedian Ben Warriss, a member of the Crazy Gang.
 John Blundall, who sculpted the puppet, said that he drew inspiration from "typical, clichéd butlers in black-and-white English comedy films", or "small-time crooks, barrow-boy types who wanted to better themselves, and the sort of characters played by Ronald Shiner and Miles Malleson in old movies."
 He also stated that the facial styling was partly influenced by masks worn in Japanese Noh dance-drama.
 He said that he designed the character to stand out "just to be bloody-minded, because I wanted to prove that to produce really strong characters in puppets, you need to stylise them and find two or three characteristics to combine and communicate with."